Running a Ping Command

 Reaching the Monitoring Page

-The ping function is run via the Monitoring page.
-This can be located in one of two ways:
+The ping function is run via the Monitoring page for your device.

 Selecting the Device(s) to Ping